-38. The principal economic benefit of the VIAQ recommendation will be a reduction in the variety of tests for the same, or substantially similar, test requirements.
+45. The principal economic benefit of the VIAQ recommendation will be a reduction in the variety of tests for the same, or substantially similar, test requirements.

-39. Depending on how different Contracting Parties implement this Mutual Resolution, there may be benefits to facilitate the trade of VIAQ management, with harmonized test requirements among the respective Contracting Parties.
-Encouraging the use of environmentally-friendly materials for the vehicle industry might be rationalized with the harmonized test requirements.
+46. Depending on how different Contracting Parties implement this Mutual Resolution, there may be benefits to facilitate the trade of VIAQ management, with harmonized test requirements among the respective Contracting Parties.
+Encouraging the use of environmentally-friendly materials and improvement of air ventilation and purification systems for the vehicle industry might be rationalized with the harmonized test requirements.

-40. Safety benefits resulting from this Mutual Resolution depend on the permissible substance limit level in the national standards.
+47. Safety benefits resulting from this Mutual Resolution depend on the permissible substance limit level in the national standards.